gideonrid/gideonred.github.io/_posts/2015-02-01-dockerdoom.md

 ./dockerdoomd
 {% endhighlight %}

-You should receive output similiar to:
+You should receive output similar to:

 {% highlight css %}
 ╭─gideon@localhost  ~